Hoka Tecton X 3 vs. Zinal 2: Which One? (2024 Comparison)

 Grip and stability

-According to trail runners, the grip is equivalent on both models, with a slight advantage for the Tecton X. There are 4 mm deep lugs and a Vibram MegaGrip outsole, one of the best rubber on the market.
+According to trail runners, the grip is equivalent on both models, with a slight advantage for the Tecton X 3.
+They use Vibram MegaGrip, one of the best rubbers on the market, and 4 mm and 5 mm lugs, respectively for the Tecton X 3 and Zinal 2.

 However, testers note that these shoes can struggle on very technical terrain.
 For these situations, the Speedgoat seems to be a better choice, although the Tecton X and Zinal will fit the vast majority of scenarios.